 I used a cutting board as my base support.
 Our concrete floors are slippery, and I was worried about the pad sliding using printing.
 It helped immensely, and I’d recommend using a base no matter what your surface.
 The base made it very easy to move the ink pad and paper in and out of position, and rapidly slide to adjust on the fly if needed as paws went down.
 It also helped to protect the countertop during prep and the floor from accidents while we were taking the paw prints.
 A good buffer in case I fumbled the ink pad or it slide off the paper under a paw during printing.
 Fortunately neither happened, but the base was still very handy for moving things around.

-To take the DIY ink paw prints, follow the instructions on your specific product.
-If, like mine, there are none (yikes!) you can check the website or try Googling.
+To take the DIY ink paw prints, it’s best to follow the instructions that come with your specific product, if they differ from below.
+If, like mine, there are no instructions at all (yikes!) you can try checking the website or Googling.
+But not to worry!
+Most of these kits are pretty simple to figure out and use, even if you don’t have instructions for your specific kit.
 Here’s how ours worked:

 - Create a safe working area by covering your counter or table top, just in case.
 The kits aren’t messy when used correctly, but better safe than sorry.
 Especially if you’re clumsy.
 Like me.